Quick answer

 Nutritional benefits for babies

-- 💚Vitamin C supports immune health and helps absorb iron from other foods.
+- 💚Vitamin C — exceptionally high; supports immunity and helps iron absorption.

-- 💚Fibre supports healthy digestion and can help with constipation.
+- 💚Fibre — supports healthy digestion (kiwi is known to help keep things moving).

 How to serve kiwi for babies